SumitDey2021/azure-quickstart-templates/sap-ilm-store/README.md

 **Error code:** `StorageAccountAlreadyTaken`
 - **Error Description:** `The storage account named <<value>> is already taken`
 - **Deployment phase:** Preflight validation
-- **Details:** It is likely that the Storage Account name that you have currently chosen for the parameter "Name of the Storage Account" is already in use.
+- **Details:** It is likely that the Storage Account name that you have currently chosen for the parameter **"Name of the Storage Account"** is already in use.
 - **Solution:** Please select a new unique value for this parameter and try again.

 **Error code:** `RoleScopeBeingRemovedContainsAssignments`
 - **Error Description:** `Role assignments found under scope '/subscriptions/<<value>>/resourcegroups/<<value>>' which is being removed.
 Removing this scope from the role will orphan these assignments.
 Delete these assignments before removing the scope`
 - **Deployment phase:** Deployment
-- **Details:** It is likely that the name of the Custom Role that you have currently chosen for the parameter "Custom Role name for the Role Definition" is already in use.
+- **Details:** It is likely that the name of the Custom Role that you have currently chosen for the parameter **"Role name for the new Custom Role Definition"** is already in use.
 - **Solution:** Please select a new unique value for this parameter and try again.

 **Error code:** `InvalidPrincipalId`
 - **Error Description:** `A valid principal ID must be provided for role assignment`
 - **Deployment phase:** Deployment
-- **Details:** It is likely that the Principal Id provided for the parameter "Principal ID of the Azure Active Directory Application" is either empty or incorrect.
+- **Details:** It is likely that the Principal Id provided for the parameter **"Principal ID of the Azure Active Directory Application"** is either empty or incorrect.
 - **Solution:** Please refer to the [Prerequisites section](https://github.com/SumitDeySAP/azure-quickstart-templates/tree/patch-1/sap-ilm-store#prerequisites) above to determine the correct value for this parameter.

 ## Notes